sydasif/python-book/docs/source/01_introduction/01_intro.md

 ## Scripting Examples

-As python scripting is a handy tool for network automation, typical manual tasks that can be automated are:
+As scripting is a useful tool for network automation, typical manual tasks can be automated.

 - Configuring switches
 - Configuring routers